 The Company receives indirect financial assistance from the government by way of the investment tax credit program.
 This program provides assistance, by way of direct payments and reductions in corporate income taxes, for specially defined qualifying expenditures.
-Investment tax credits are credited against the related research and development expenses, or capital assets.
+When the Company has reasonable assurance that the investment tax credits will be received, they are accounted for as a reduction in the related expenditure of items that are an expense and as a reduction to the cost of a capital asset.